ProjectsGm2/Gm2-Wordpress-Suite/README.md

 **Purge workflow**

 Use the **Purge Critical CSS** and **Purge JS Map** buttons on the Render Optimizer screen to rebuild caches after changing themes or script settings.
 After purging, clear any page, opcode or CDN caches and acceptance-test the site: load key pages, check the browser console and verify forms, logins and checkout flows work as expected.

+To confirm differential serving, open the site in a modern browser and ensure only the `optimizer-modern.js` module bundle executes.
+Test again in an older or emulated legacy browser and verify only `optimizer-legacy.js` runs.

 The optimizer automatically disables its features when popular optimization plugins like WP&nbsp;Rocket, Autoptimize or Perfmatters are active.
 Only one optimization plugin should run at a time.